cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 #### Export Filtering
 If the scoped export mode is enabled, only the ciliumendpoints and ciliumidentities under global namespaces will be exported to the remote clusters.

+#### ServiceExport controller
+Provide warning message when a ServiceExport is triggered for a service residing in local namespace

 #### Supported Resource Types
 - CiliumEndpoints